 Since the 2000 Census, the proportion of white people in Phoenix has dropped from 71% and African American proportion has grown from 5%.
 In 2000, Hispanics and Latinos accounted for just 34% of the population.

 In 2010, the metropolitan area was 35% Catholic, 22% Evangelical Protestant, 16% LDS, 14% nondenominational, 7% Mainline Protestant, 2% Hindu, and 4% other religions.

 The end of the Mexican-American war in 1848 resulted in much of the land in the region passing to the US, and a fort was eventually created by the US Army in the area in 1865 to quell uprisings from local Native Americans.

 Phoenix itself began with a Confederate veteran named Jack Swilling, who traveled there in the 1850s to seek wealth.
-When he found the abandoned river valley, he thought it would be good for farming and he built a series of canals following those of the old Native American System.
+When he found the abandoned river valley, he thought it would be suitable for farming, and he built a series of canals following those of the old Native American System.

-Land was sold in 1870 and a church opened in 1871, as well as a store and soon a school and a courtroom.
+The land was sold in 1870, and a church opened in 1871, as well as a store and soon a school and a courtroom.
 Phoenix outgrew its form of government by 1881 and incorporated, and the population experienced high growth with the railroads in the 1880s.